-Upload speeds were much faster than downloads were when we connected to nearby servers, but that alone doesn’t make Private Tunnel any good for torrenting (read more about that here).
+It is body seen that the upload speeds were some what faster than downloads speed, when we connected to nearby servers, still, that doesn’t make Private Tunnel any good for torrenting (read more about that here).

 5. Price (Free or Paid version)

-Private Tunnel offers 7-day free trial on all plans.
-The monthly plan will set you off at $6, while the yearly plan for only $36 a year.
-It bundles unlimited data access and three simultaneous connections.
-The pricing is straightforward and accessible, especially considering the seven-day free trial.
+Private Tunnel provides a 7-day free trial on all available plans.
+With $6, you can purchase the monthly plan, while the yearly plan cost only $36 a year.
+Do not forget that it gives unlimited data access and three to four simultaneous connections.
+The pricing is pretty straightforward and accessible, considering the seven-day free trial.

-The company only accepts the traditional payment methods like PayPal, credit and debit cards, wire transfers, and Apple gift cards.
-I think I expected the company behind OpenVPN to offer the latest in VPNs, including anonymous payment and top-notch no-logs policy.
+The company accepts the traditional payment methods like PayPal, credit and debit cards, and Apple gift cards.
+It does not offer anonymous payments like cryptocurrency, I expected the company behind OpenVPN to offer the latest form of payment in VPNs.

 6. Privacy and Security

-Private Tunnel uses the OpenVPN protocol exclusively.
-This means you won’t have the option of connecting with PPTP, L2TP/IPsec, and SSTP.
-This is not a downside in our opinion since we always recommend using OpenVPN.
+Private Tunnel makes use of the OpenVPN protocol exclusively.
+This implies that you would not have the option of connecting with other protocols like PPTP, L2TP/IPsec, and SSTP.
+We do not see this as a downside in our opinion since we have always recommend using OpenVPN.

-The service is located in the US, which can be a deal-breaker for some VPN users.
-Although the US doesn’t have any mandatory data retention laws, it is home to the CIA and NSA, which are notorious for their warrants and gag orders.
-In other words, the US is definitely not a friendly place for VPN services.
+The service is based in the US, which can be a deal-breaker for many VPN users.
+Even though the US does not have any mandatory data retention laws, it is a base home to the CIA and NSA, These people are notorious for their warrants and gag orders.
+Hence, the US is not a friendly place for VPN services.

-You can visit the site anonymously, but if you decide to register, you’ll be prompted to provide your name, email, phone number, and payment details.
+You are allowed to visit the site anonymously, but once you decide to register, you’ll be asked to provide vital information like your name, email, phone number, and payment details.

-Private Tunnel will collect this information and record it into its database.
-The recorded data is protected via SSL technology, but we would be much happier if the company didn’t record any logs in the first place.
+This information is collected by Private Tunnel recorded it into its database.
+The recorded data is strictly protected via SSL technology, but it would be much nicer if the company do not record any logs in the first place.

 7. Pros and Cons